Portion/Yield:Serves 6–8 as a main course and makes 10–12 naan breads

 Serve the lentil stew topped with natural yogurt, lemon zest and chopped coriander, with the freshly baked Peshwari naan breads alongside.

 Thermomix method for the naan bread dough

-Using the built-in weighing scales, weigh the sultanas into the Thermomix bowl, secure the lid, set the dial on the lock setting and press the pulse button a couple of times to chop the sultanas.
-Using the built-in weighing scales, add the flour, yeast, almonds, coconut, sugar and salt to the sultanas in the Thermomix bowl and mix for 20 seconds/50°C/Speed 3 to mix and warm the flour.
+Using the built-in weighing scales, weigh the sultanas into the Thermomix bowl, then press the Pulse button a couple of times to chop the sultanas.
+Add the flour, crumbled fresh yeast, almonds, coconut, sugar and salt to the sultanas in the Thermomix bowl and mix for 20 seconds at 50°C on speed 3 to mix and warm the flour.

 Melt 50g of the ghee in the microwave, then add the melted ghee, milk, yogurt and egg yolk to the flour mixture.
-Set the timer for 1 minute 30 seconds, turn the speed dial to the lid locked position, and press the Dough button.
-The kneaded mixture should end up soft, pliable and a bit tacky.
-Remove the lid, turn the bowl upside down, undo the base unit and the dough and blade unit will drop out.
-Pull any loose bits of dough off the blades and gather the dough together into a ball.
-Transfer the dough to a lightly greased bowl, cover and leave to prove until doubled in size.
-Roll, shape, prove and bake the naan breads as per the recipe above.
+Set the timer for 1 minute 30 seconds and press the Dough button.
+The kneaded dough should end up soft, pliable and a bit tacky.
+Transfer the dough to a lightly greased bowl, cover and leave to prove in a warm place until doubled in size.
+Roll, shape, second-prove and cook the naan breads as per the recipe above.